marialpaz/project_lifestyle/README.md

 <img src="gridsearch.png" width="850" height="110"/>
 </p>

-After this process, we have the best parameters for a better accuracy.
+After this process, we have the best parameters for a better performance of the model.
 However, even by doing that the accuracy of the logistic regression model did not increase.

 <p align="center">
 <img src="gridsearchingcv.png" width="850" height="100"/>